5 Quick Tips to Help You Beat the Winter Homeschool Slump

 Welcome to Yellow House Book Rental!
 We are primarily a homeschool curriculum, rental service.
 However, we offer a variety of services.
 You can compare each one, at Yellow House Book Rental, and decide which is best for your family.

-If you’ve been homeschooling any amount of time, then you’ve most likely heard about the winter homeschool slump.
+If you’ve been homeschooling for any amount of time, then you’ve most likely heard about the winter homeschool slump.
 It’s typically something that will catch you off guard and before you know it, you’re scrounging to get back into your normal routine.
-Instead of trying to navigate through the slump, let’s talk about ways to beat it altogether!
+Instead of trying to navigate through the slump, let’s talk about ways to beat it all together!

 Where does it come from and why does it happen?